428th Field Artillery Brigade

-The 428th Field Artillery Brigade is a training unit under the United States Field Artillery School, a formation under TRADOC.
+The 428th Field Artillery Brigade is a training unit under the United States Field Artillery School, a formation under the United States Army Transformation and Training Command.
 The brigade trains all officers and enlisted personnel from the U.S. Army and U.S. Marine Corps as well as allied nation military personnel in field artillery core competencies in order to provide proficient integrators of lethal and non-lethal fires to the operational force.

 History

 The unit was constituted 19 July 1944 in the Army of the United States as Headquarters and Headquarters Battery, 428th Field Artillery Group.
 It was later activated 25 August 1944 at Fort Leonard Wood, Missouri.
 It was inactivated for a period on 30 September 1945 in Italy.
 It was later allotted 29 October 1946 to the Organized Reserves.
 The unit was inactivated again on 4 December 1950 at Gary, Indiana.
 The unit went through several more re-designations and inactivations before finally being transferred 18 August 2006 to the United States Army Training and Doctrine Command and activated 7 December 2006 at Fort Sill, Oklahoma.

 in February 1989 the 1st Battalion, 78th Field Artillery was reactivated and transferred to Fort Sill, where it continued in the conduct of Initial Entry Training.